-Later that night, safe from harm and just on the outskirts of Tokyo in a crummy hotel (the escape plan working to their advantage), Hawkeye, Claus and Klinger sat together in one room, pouring over the files that Claus had sent over already.
-Old (and sometimes odd) pages upon pages on the organization of Nazi Germany and the descendents today flashed before their eyes, all of them familiar to Claus and waking up the memories of the other two.
+Later that night, safe from harm and just on the outskirts of Tokyo in the crummy hotel the luggage was taken to (the escape plan working to their advantage), Hawkeye, Claus and Klinger sat together in one room, pouring over the files that Claus had sent over already.
+Old (and sometimes odd) pages upon pages on the organization of Nazi Germany and its descendents today flashed before their eyes, all of them familiar to Claus and waking up the memories of the other two.
 Even Winifred's biographical and career information passed through them, the biggest interest of them all.
 Even Hawkeye was amazed at the career of a woman whose life had ended in the most unlikely of places: Korea.

-"Who do you think did this?"
+"Who do you think did this to her?"
 Klinger asked out loud, still confused as to why someone would murder an agent and why she acted the way she did.
 "We know that Major Houlihan was framed because this guy –"

 "General Hannibal," Claus interrupted.